UBC-MDS/DSCI-532_2026_19_van-housing/README.md

 This project uses `pytest` for unit testing logic and `Playwright` for E2E UI testing.

 ### Prerequisites
-1. `pip install -r requirements.txt`
-2. `playwright install chromium`
+`playwright install chromium`

 ### Running the Suite
 To run all tests (Unit + UI), ensure the app is running in the background:
-1. Start the app: `shiny run src/app.py`
+1. Start the app: `shiny run --reload app.py`
 2. Run tests: `pytest` (Make sure to open a browser and go to `localhost:8000`)

 ## Contributing